What to do if you feel sick.

 The virus is thought to spread mainly through person to person contact including being in close contact with an infected person or through respiratory droplets produced when an infected person sneezes or coughs.
-Elderly people and individuals with compromised immune systems are at a higher risk of contracting the virus.
+This is why wearing a mask and limiting contact with people is important to fight the spread.

 What precautions should I take?

-If you do need to leave your home for an essential purpose, it is important that you follow social distancing guidelines to minimize risk of transmission.
+When you leave your home, it is important that you follow social distancing guidelines to minimize risk of transmission.

 Maintain 6 feet of space in all directions between yourself and other individuals, whether you are indoors or outdoors.
 For reference, 6 feet is about the length of a living room sofa, a household door or an adult-sized mattress.
 Many places of business, including Regional One Health, have placed signage to indicate how to keep a proper distance.
 Please adhere to the posted guidelines.

 Also remember that washing your hands with soap and water for at least 20 seconds is especially important after returning home from your essential errand.